 - The Development process has a Maintenance step, but the Development team treats it as being covered by the Support team and, in turn, has

-no resource allocation for it. - The Development team has the deep knowledge about a certain SW/ Product.
+no resource allocation for it. - The Development team has deep knowledge about a certain SW/ Product.
 But it is not involved in the Incident and/or Problem Management process when such deep knowledge is needed.

 How to break Organizational silos